XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 }
 ```

-When a thread wants to execute synchronized statements inside the synchronized block, it MUST acquire the lock on lockObject‘s monitor.
+When a thread wants to execute synchronized statements inside the synchronized block,it MUST acquire the lock on lockObject‘s monitor.
 At a time, only one thread can acquire the monitor of a lock object.
 So all other threads must wait till this thread, currently acquired the lock, finish it’s execution.

 In this way, synchronized keyword guarantees that only one thread will be executing the synchronized block statements at a time, and thus prevent multiple threads from corrupting the shared data inside the block.